 100's of community service groups and organizations from the greater Kansas City Metro come together to provide assistance and help rid the barriers that prevent homeless veterans from re-entering society as engaged, productive citizens and live more fulfilling lives.
 Assistance is offered with medical, substance abuse, legal issues, taxes, housing & utility assistance, family counseling, spiritual, mentorships, educational and employment opportunities, hair cuts, and much more.

 To many of our homeless veterans, life on the street is a war they are still fighting.
 But now, not for our freedoms, for their survival.
 The Heart of America Stand Down offers them a break from their battle, by bringing the community together, in a safe, violence and substance free environment, we provide resources that make a difference.
-It is estimated there are over 1,400 homeless veterans in the Kansas City metro.
+It is estimated several hundred homeless veterans live in the Kansas City metro.
 These are men and women who were selected or volunteered to serve their country.